canonical/packer-maas/README.md

 For additional visibility for debugging, use `FOREGROUND=1` in combination with `PACKER_LOG=1`.

-## Best practices and notes for importing images
+## Best practices and notes for uploading images

-* Model import commands after example(s) provided in target OS template README.md files.
+* Model upload commands after example(s) provided in target OS template README.md files.
 There are small but important variations depending on the image type and format.
-* The `name` parameter is formatted as `prefix/title` and the `title` part can include dashes, dots and numbers but no space and special characters.
+* The `name` parameter is formatted as `prefix/os-name` and the `os-name` part can include dashes, dots and numbers but no space and special characters.
 * It is highly recommended to use unique `name` values for images to avoid potential caching overlaps and such.
 * The `title` parameter is free text format as long as enclosed in quotation marks.
 * Refrain from uploading images from distant remote locations involving high latency.
 This slows down the process and has potential for failures.